Sebastian Shaw (character): Keeping in power

 He attempted to use Lady Mastermind to control Tessa (now called "Sage") and Storm's team of X-Men, who were searching for Destiny's prophetic diaries.
 Then, after Professor X was "outed" as a mutant, Shaw apparently returned to his capitalist roots and converted the NY branch of the Hellfire Club into a strip club, which was in fact a safe haven for mutants regardless of affiliation.
 Using telepathic strippers, Shaw gleaned secrets from the minds of his patrons, who come in just to have a good decadent time.
 Thanks to the aid of his employees, Shaw pretended to be a telepath himself.

-After a few months, though, Shaw made a play to become the new Lord Imperial of the entire Club worldwide, and invited Sage to help him.
+After a few months, though, Shaw made a play to become the new Lord Imperial of the entire club worldwide, and invited Sage to help him.
 Shaw also invited Courtney Ross (who was actually her evil counterpart Sat-Yr-9) and Sunspot to join him as the White Queen and Black King.
-All three accepted, but Sage effectively betrayed Shaw when she did not warn him that Pierce might try to assassinate him.
+All three accepted, but Sage betrayed Shaw when she did not warn him that Pierce might try to assassinate him.
 Shaw met with the X-Men, claiming to be somewhat reformed, just before Pierce's attack.
-He was then wounded by Pierce, but remained strong enough to literally knock Pierce's head off.
-However, he was too hurt to maintain his Club position and was replaced by Sunspot, who is now the current Lord Imperial of the Hellfire Club.
+He was then wounded by Pierce, but remained strong enough to knock the cyborg Pierce's head off.
+However, Shaw was too hurt to maintain his club position and was replaced by Sunspot, who became the Lord Imperial of the Hellfire Club.

 Illusion

 Later, it seemed he had joined forces with a new Inner Circle which included Cassandra Nova, Negasonic Teenage Warhead, and Emma Frost/Perfection, the latter of whom had since joined the X-Men.
-As the story arc continued to unfold, the Hellfire Club made their attack as they each targeted an individual member of Cyclops' team of X-Men.
+As the story arc continued to unfold, the Hellfire Club made their attack as they each targeted an individual member of the Astonishing X-Men.
 Shaw himself defeated Colossus.
 In the end however, it is revealed that the entire Hellfire Club was not real, and all were mental images created by Emma Frost's mind, which was infected with a special "programming" by Cassandra Nova in an attempt to revive her.
 The Shaw duplicate vanished after being defeated by Cyclops.

 X-Men: Endangered Species

 Shaw appears incognito (with an image-inducer) at a funeral for a mutant boy named Landru.
 When confronted by Professor X, he merely states that he was paying his respects.
 Xavier overhears his thoughts of a possible coup against Sunspot during the service.
-When Shaw notices him watching, he quickly creates a Psi-Shield to hide his thoughts.
+When Shaw notices him watching, he quickly creates a psi-shield to hide his thoughts.